dmolsen/Detector/lib/Detector/lib/ua-parser-php/README.md

        print $result->isComputer;
        // -> (would return true if the device was a computer according to the user agent information)

        print $result->isUIWebview;
        // -> (would return true if the user agent was from a uiwebview in ios)

     ?>

+## Getting the User-Agent Data ##

-If you want to grab a copy of the YAML data from ua-parser each night you can use a cron job and point it at the following bit of code:
+To get the user-agent data for either the initial load of the project or each night as a cron job you can use the following on the command line:

+    %: cd /path/to/project/
+    %: php UAParser.php -get

+Alternatively, you can create a PHP script that includes the following:

     <?php

-       require("UAParser.php");
+			require("/path/to/UAParser.php");
-       $result = UA::get();
+			UA::get();

     ?>

-**NOTE:** This will overwrite quite a few changes I've made to the `user_agents_regex.yaml` file included with the `ua-parser-php` distribution.

 ## Credits ##